rgreinho/bna-tools/docs/index.md

 ## Main tags

-For this exercise, we are focusing only on this series of tags:
+For this exercise, we are focusing only on these tags:

 |||||
 |---|---|---|---|